oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   By clicking **Target name** column arrow

-  19. Critical Violations rules can be seen in this pop up page details
+   Critical Violations rules can be seen in this pop up page details

     ![](images/HIPAA_Crtical_Violations_Image_23.png " ")

-  20. Click on  **Report**, It takes you to separate page which shows Compliance Evaluation Report to see the reports with Passed Rules, Failed Rules and Compliance score
+  19. Click on  **Report**, It takes you to separate page which shows Compliance Evaluation Report to see the reports with Passed Rules, Failed Rules and Compliance score

     ![](images/HIPAA_Compliance_Report_Score_Image_19.png " ")

-  And clicking on Result Details arrow **emcc.marketplace.com: Health Insurance Portability and Accountability Act (HIPAA) OL-7** to see drill down evaluation Details
+  And clicking on  **Result Details arrow emcc.marketplace.com: Health Insurance Portability and Accountability Act (HIPAA) OL-7** to see drill down evaluation Details

     ![](images/HIPAA_Compliance_Report_Score_Image_20.png " ")

-  21. Individual rules can be further explored with select Configuration, then select Configuration and Results Page
+  20. Individual rules can be further explored with select Enterprise Main Menu, then select Compliance and Results Page

     ![](images/HIPAA_Main_Results_Image_24.png " ")